 Schools and Universities have broad authority to do as they see fit to protect students on their campus.
 In many situations an allegation of sexual assault may be launched by a parent or student.
 These allegations of sexual assault can even happen on campus, at a dorm, apartment or fraternity house.
 The Washington Administrative Code (WAC) and Title IX defines sexual assault as:

 I have experience at every level of educational institution, from public schools and private schools to university's.
-I have successfully represented students accused of misconduct, academic dishonesty and sexual assault and sexual harassment.
+I have successfully represented students and faculty accused sexual assault and sexual harassment.
 I am experienced at negotiating with school administration, in many cases it is possible get an excellent outcome before a full hearing is conducted.
 However, in many cases it is necessary to proceed to a full hearing.

 These hearings are often conducted by school officials that are untrained in the law or investigative procedures.
 They see their job as "increasing accountability" and not as impartial, fair and disinterested arbitrators of justice.
 Having an attorney that is experienced with the rules of evidence, witness cross-examination and hearing procedures is essential to getting a fair and full hearing.

-Find an attorney who is prepared to fight
+Find a Title IX defense attorney who is prepared to fight

 In a criminal charge, the court may provide the defendant or juvenile respondent with a public defender.
 However, in university or school discipline cases there is no such lawyer provided.
 However, you have a right to involve your own attorney in the process to ensure you are treated fairly.
 Not doing so early on is generally a recipe for disaster.

 I am the subject of a Title IX investigation, what consequences am I facing?

 Every single student that is the subject of a Title IX investigation or hearing faces the possibility of expulsion, especially if there are allegations of sexual assault or misconduct.
 Examples of sanctions include but are not limited to:

 - Required Training